All Episodes

 Oh, it's a new Democrat word, a cross between insidious and incendiary.

-And I'm now I'm back to being an entertainer.
+Okay, so I'm insidiary, and I'm back to being an entertainer.

-The anchor Kira Phillips spoke with Democrat strategist and DNC member Robert Zimmerman about last night's debate.
+The anchor Kira Phillips spoke with Democrat strategerist and DNC member Robert Zimmerman about last night's debate.

-If the goal is to play to the extreme right wing fringe to win the nomination, then you gotta give the edge to uh Governor Perry last night with his attack on Social Security as a failure in a Ponzi scheme and his complete assault on science as a valuable or useful uh technology or valuable and useful educational tool.
+If the goal is to play to the extreme right-wing fringe to win the nomination, then you've got to give the edge to Governor Perry last night with his attack on Social Security as a failure in a Ponzi scheme and his complete assault on science as a valuable or useful technology or a valuable and useful educational tool.

 Basically, he's Rush Limbaugh with good hair.

-I tell you what, I guarantee you Rick Perry is uh complimented by that.
+I tell you what, I guarantee you, Rick Perry is complimented by that.

 All right.